rage/tmc-vscode/CONTRIBUTING.md

 ## Submitting a Pull Request

 Submit a pull request, and if it fixes problems that have an existing issues on GitHub, tag the issues in the body using "Resolves #issue_id" or "Fixes #issue_id".

+## Releasing

+To release, tag a commit with a version in the format `vMAJOR.MINOR.PATCH`, for example `v1.2.3`.

+A script is ran during the release process to ensure that

+- the `CHANGELOG.md` has an entry for the tagged version
+- the `package.json` has the same version number as the tagged version